 My Bromo sunrise was at 5:30 AM but I left the homestay at 2:30 AM.
 I made quite a few photo-stops along the way so that slowed me down.
 Most people leave at 3:30 AM and reach the top viewpoints without rushing.

 Mount Bromo Weather

-Unlike the rest of Indonesia, the temperatures around Mount Bromo gets quite low in the night.
+Unlike the rest of Indonesia, the temperatures around Mount Bromo get quite low at night.
 You definitely need to bring some long pants and layers.
-You can buy winter hats, scarfs and gloves by one of the many hawkers in Cemoro Lawang.
+You can buy winter hats, scarves, and gloves from one of the many hawkers in Cemoro Lawang.

 It’s also windy all the time, which is not good when you are next to a place called The Sea of Sand.

 Mount Bromo hotels

 Since you are without a tour, you’ll need a place to stay for at least one night.
 The Cemoro Lawang area, however, is not very well managed for tourists.
 Most of the hotels are homestays with just basic conditions.
 There is hot water in most of them, but don’t be surprised if your breakfast is a cold egg and some rice or there is no window in your room.

 If you are ready to splurge a little bit more, you can check the Cemoro Indah Hotel (the same one with the secret passage) that offers a fantastic view, The Lava Hostel or the only resort in the area – The Lava View Lodge.
 Since you’re reading how to climb Mount Bromo for free, however, I suggest using the homestays.

 Mount Bromo places to eat

-In my first try, I walked and sit in one that had an open door and a local guy inside.
-He was playing a game on his phone and walked past me a few times without any signs he noticed me.15 minutes later, when I walked to him asking if it’s open, he was genuinely surprised to see me.
+On my first try, I walked and sit in one that had an open door and a local guy inside.
+He was playing a game on his phone and walked past me a few times without any signs he noticed me 15 minutes later, when I walked to him asking if it’s open, he was genuinely surprised to see me.